ehealthsuisse/EPR-by-example/ProvideAndRegister.md

 - Metadata attributes encoded as *Classification* can be identified and interpreted by the classification's *classificationScheme* attribute.
 - The unique ID of the document is encoded as *ExternalIdentifier*, which has an *identificationScheme* attribute with a fixed value.

-The table of the identifier used to indicate the metadata attributes is defined by the metadata model used by IHE XDS.b in **[IHE ITI Technical Framework Vol. 3, Section 4.2.5.2](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.5.2)**.
+The table of the identifier used to indicate the metadata attributes is defined by the metadata model used by IHE XDS.b in **[IHE ITI Technical Framework Vol. 3, Section 4.2.5.1](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.5.1)** and **[IHE ITI Technical Framework Vol. 3, Section 4.2.5.2](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.5.2)** .

 The corresponding interpretation of the metadata attributes in the Swiss EPR and the supported value sets may be found in **[Annex 3](https://www.bag.admin.ch/dam/bag/de/dokumente/nat-gesundheitsstrategien/strategie-ehealth/gesetzgebung-elektronisches-patientendossier/dokumente/04-epdv-edi-anhang-3-de.pdf.download.pdf/04_EPDV-EDI%20Anhang%203_DE.pdf)** of the ordinances of the Swiss electronic patient dossier.

 A request message is quite lengthy.
-A full listing with line numbers used in the step by step interpretation below is found **[here]()**.
-The raw version of the request message may be found **[here]()**.
+A listing with abbrevations used in the step by step interpretation below is found **[here](https://github.com/msmock/AnnotatedTX/blob/main/samples/ITI-41_request.xml)**.
+The raw version of the request message may be found **[here](https://github.com/msmock/AnnotatedTX/blob/main/samples/ITI-41_request.xml)**.

 ### Message Interpretation